Azure/iot-identity-service/docs/packaging.md

 ```

 ### Automating Upgrades of `iotedge` to `aziot-edge`
 We expect that users will manually run the tool when updating the install on the device.
-Of course, if it has tested on M devices and you are confident that it will succeed on the remaining N devices, you can use your own tooling to automatically perform the update at scale across all the devices.
+Of course, if it has tested on M devices and the user is confident that it will succeed on the remaining N devices, they can use some custom deployment tooling to automatically perform the update at scale across all their devices.
 The process of importing the configuration is intentionally designed to be run manually, rather than being done automatically by the new services.
 It is potentially fallible and could offline the device.

 ### Downgrading